Evpok/modernconfstyles/lrec/README.md

 ### Dimensions

-The official template sets its dimensions in weird ways that I don't want to reverse-engineer, so I used mandated by the stylesheet.
+The official template sets its dimensions in weird ways that I don't want to reverse-engineer, so I used those mandated by the stylesheet.
-Oddly, that lefts 0.7mm not accounted for, but instead of using them in [weird and pretty way](https://twitter.com/EvpokPadding/status/911674913412599808), I give them to you as extra text space.
+Oddly, that leaves 0.7mm not accounted for, but instead of using them in [pretty ways](https://twitter.com/EvpokPadding/status/911674913412599808), I give them to you as extra text space.

 You are welcome.

+### Misc

+  - We decided against printing “LREC Proceedings style” to the log.

 ## Standalone mode
 Declaring the document class as `\documentclass[standalone]{lrec}` will bring you over to the fabled standalone mode, which features